ShayanPersonal/checkered-cnn/README.md

     return x
 ```

-Also, if you're using a really funky custom architecture, the conversion script may not be able to handle it.
+Also, if you're using a custom architecture, the conversion script may not be able to handle it.
 We've only tested it on popular designs such as DenseNet, ResNet, VGG, and SqueezeNet.
 If you have a unique design that the conversion script doesn't handle, then you need to do one of two things:

 - Go through your architecture's code and replace each 2D layer with a checkered layer by hand (**see CheckeredCNN in demo_mnist.py for an example of how to build a checkered CNN from scratch**).
-- Add support for your architecture to the conversion script.
+- Add support for the layers in your architecture to the conversion script.